 Below is the tutorial for how I created the pillow along with a free pattern for the planets, spaceship and comets.

 DIY Solar System Pillow

-- Free printable pattern: Located at the bottom of this post in blue
+- Free printable pattern: Link located at the bottom of this post.

 - Dark blue or black background fabric (I used midnight blue corduroy)